j5api/pepper2/README.md

     - For example, wait for start.
 - `pepper2-leds`
     - Listens to signal events from `pepper2-daemon` and manipulates GPIO pins according to a config.
+- `pepper2-servohack`
+    - Listens to signal events from `pepper2-daemon` and resets the USB bus.
+Workaround for [bug in SR SBv4](https://github.com/srobo/servo-v4-fw/issues/7)

 ## Development Resources

 This program makes heavy use of D-Bus, which is not the simplest thing in the world to understand.